Mamut010/Hospital-Management-Project/README.md

 # Hospital-Management-Project
-A Hospital Management Application written in Java.
+A Hospital Management Application written in Java (developed in NetBeans IDE).